Table of Contents

 Step 4: The Ultimate Goal Is to Hear Better

-Your audiologist is able to interpret the results of your hearing test to determine whether you have any hearing loss and, if you do, what’s the best way of helping you hear better.
+Your audiologist can interpret your hearing test results to determine whether you have any hearing loss and, if you do, what’s the best way of helping you hear better.

 There are many different treatments available, depending on the root cause of your hearing loss.
 Some are occasional minor procedures like microsuction to remove a blockage caused by impacted ear wax.
 Others involve the ongoing use of a device like a hearing aid or surgery to drain fluid or remove bony growths that may be affecting your hearing.